DarshanaN95/Data-Science-Python-Project-1st/README.md

 3. Provide major insights/patterns that you can offer in a visual format (graphs or tables); at least 4 major conclusions that you can come up with after generic data mining.
 4. Order the complaint types based on the average ‘Request_Closing_Time’, grouping them for different locations.
-5. Perform a statistical test for the following:
+5. Perform a statistical test for the following: a)Whether the average response time across complaint types is similar or not (overall) b)Are the type of complaint or service requested and location related?